nusneuromorphic/nusneuromorphic.github.io/pages/labmembers.md

 <br>

 <p style="text-align:justify">
-	Weng Fei is a senior undergraduate student of School of Computing at National University of Singapore.
-His research interests include robotics and it's applications in other fields.
+	Weng Fei is currently completing his final year of BEng (Computer Engineering) in the National University of Singapore.
+He is also an active member of Team Bumblebee, which is a student-led multi-disciplinary project team that designs and builds autonomous maritime vehicles.
 He is currently working on SLAM using event based cameras.
 </p>
 </div>